 Page Layout Basics

-Page layout refers to the manner in which elements are arranged, in order to convey meaning and to trace a path that the user can follow when visiting the website.
+The page layout refers to the manner in which elements are arranged, in order to convey meaning and to trace a path that the user can follow when visiting the website.
 In graphic design more generally, one of the most important aspects is represented by visual hierarchy.

 The same applies to page layout —the most important content should stand out from the rest while the least important elements will be less noticeable.
 Visual hierarchy involves building an informational structure that helps the user to scan the page.